gbif/hp-canadensys/_posts/2023-12-08-CanadensysLaunch.md

 The short answer to this question is: 'because it is easy and convenient'.
 The long answer starts the same way, but we will add:
  - It reduces the technological workload, allowing us to focus on our main tasks: publishing occurrence data, supporting publishers and organisations, and acting as a link between the Canadian community and GBIF.
- - The direct alignement with data on GBIF improves data reliability and quality.
+ - The direct alignment with data on GBIF improves data reliability and quality.
  - GBIF is an active community with highly skilled personnel working at the Secretariat, ready to answer any technical question and to work with us to implement new features useful for users.
  - The growing community of organizations using the GBIF hosted portal is inspiring and full of ideas.